wazzy88/Wshaikh/README.md

         state: present
 ```

-Here the the ansible sysctl module configures the target virtual machine this our case is the the Elk server VM, to config more memory.
+Here the ansible sysctl module configures the target virtual machine this our case is the the Elk server VM, to config more memory.
 An  increase to at least 262144.

 ```yaml
       # Use sysctl module